AndreasVanBarel/CirculantEmbedding.jl/README.md

 # CirculantEmbedding.jl

-Julia package for sampling Gaussian stochastic fields using the circulant embedding method.
+Julia package for sampling Gaussian stochastic fields of arbitrary dimension using the circulant embedding method.
 The package also allows the so-called extended samples to be returned.
 By cutting or extracting different parts, these can be used to generate multiple weakly correlated samples of the stochastic field on the original small grid with just a single circulant embedding calculation.
 See Section 3.3 in [my PhD (2021)](https://lirias.kuleuven.be/retrieve/638063) for more information.

 ## Installation